hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 As a summary:

- - All changes should be developed in a fork of the relevant Hyperldger Composer repository, and the changes submitted for approval in the form of pull requests.
+ - All changes should be developed in a fork of the relevant Hyperledger Composer repository, and the changes submitted for approval in the form of pull requests.
  - All commits require DCO sign-off
  - All pull request must be linked to an issue
  - All delivered code must follow the linting rules